Last reviewed 28 January 2021

 During the Covid-19 outbreak it has been identified that it is difficult for drivers to maintain their Driver CPC periodic training and so the Department for Transport (DfT) has therefore put in place temporary changes to professional driver qualification requirements.

 All professional lorry and bus drivers whose Driver Qualification Card (DQC) expire during the period 1 March 2020 to 30 September 2020 were given a seven month extension so they can continue driving, they can benefit from an exemption.
 All drivers should continue to carry their expired DQC during this period.

-The UK Civil Aviation Authority (CAA) has provided a temporary exemption from the recurrent training requirements under the Air Navigation (Dangerous Goods) Regulation 2002, it runs until the 22nd November 2020.
+The UK Civil Aviation Authority (CAA) has provided a temporary exemption from the recurrent training requirements under the Air Navigation (Dangerous Goods) Regulation 2002, it ran until 22 November 2020.
+In November 2020 it was further extended to 31 January 2021.
 They have also approved remote examinations for Category 1 and Category 6 online training courses, using one-to-one online invigilation.

 The total net quantity of all such articles carried by each passenger or crew member must not exceed 2 kg or 2 L and the net quantity of each single article must not exceed 0.5 kg or 0.5 L. Release valves on aerosols must be protected by a cap or other suitable means to prevent inadvertent release of the contents.